separator-spares-and-equipment-logo

 The fluid temperature has a huge impact on almost any given solubility.
 The “varnish generating spots” are usually the “hot spots,” while the “varnish deposit spots” are usually the “cold spots.”

-Varnish has many consequences within your hydraulic or lube oil system.
-Valve sticking causes loss of control.
-Varnish causes filter plugging and restricts oil flow.
+Varnish has many consequences within your hydraulic oil, compressor oil, or lube oil system.
+Valve sticking causes loss of control, filter plugging, and restricted oil flow.
 The “sandpaper surface” increases component wear.
 Varnish causes ineffective cooling (poor heat transfer), increasing the oil temperature.
-The lacquer baked onto bearings causes poor flow, increasing temperature, and vibrations.
+The lacquer baked onto bearings causes poor flow, increased temperature, and vibrations.
 All of these lead to a loss in equipment availability, loss in revenue, frequent oil changes, and increased maintenance costs.

 How can you identify oil degradation?